You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [20:41]

-and hear your thoughts about it.
-So you start to talk about it.
+and hear your thoughts about it, so you start to talk about it.
 But maybe not in such a direct way.
 Sometimes a direct way is too intense.
 Like I think of this story about this Greek myth about Amor and Psyche.
-She actually had this good, Psyche and Amor had this really nice relationship, but for various reasons she was too direct with Amor.
-You know, she brought this big light to him, which he told her not to do, don't be so direct.
-And she brought the light and spilled some oil on him and then he ran away.
+Psyche and Amor had this really nice relationship But for various reasons, she was too direct with Amor.
+You know, she brought this big light to him, which he told her not to do.
+Don't be so direct.
+And she brought the light and spilled some oil on him, and then he ran away.
 So she had to do these various tasks to get connected again.
 And one of her tasks was to collect the golden fleece from some rams in a field.
 And so she was approaching the field to get this thing she's supposed to get.

 [21:46]

 And the reeds that she was walking through said, don't go to see the rams at noon.
 Go at twilight.
 So noon is kind of like just directly bringing it up, maybe too much.
-But if you have Twilight talking about some other people's, you can start to get the discussion that you need to have.
-It's not so much that you need to talk to her about death, but it's that you need to be intimate with her and So this is a topic which, if you avoid it, it might hinder your intimacy.
-But you don't have to go at it through this door.
-You can go through these other doors.
-And in this way, you're really talking about it, but nobody's going to...
-We don't talk about it, but we can still talk about it.
+But maybe at twilight, talking about some other peoples, you can start to get the discussion that you need to have it's not so much that that you need to talk to her about death but it's that you need to be intimate with her and so this is a topic which you if you avoided it might hinder your intimacy but you don't have to go at it through this door you can go through these other doors and in this way you're We don't talk about it, but we can still talk about it.
 So the important thing is to be intimate with her.

 [22:49]